 We will finish by considering one final story problem.

 The height of a ski slope is 16 metres and the length is 20 metres.
-Find the measure of giving the answer to two decimal places.
+Find the measure of giving the answer to the nearest second.

 Answer